-Food and inflammation in the body are undeniably connected.
+Food and inflammation in the body are undeniably connected in the domain of chiropractic care.

-Research and medical opinion is stressing the importance of foods that decrease inflammation.
+Research and medical opinion too is stressing the importance of foods that decrease inflammation.

-And, for that matter, those foods that increase inflammation.
+And, for that matter, avoiding those foods that increase the redness and swelling in our organs.

-What's more, are inflammed joints not connected to red and angry blood vessels?
+What is more, are sore joints not connected to red and angry blood vessels?

-Is the inflammation in the brain quite different to the angry muscles suffering from polymyalgia?
+Is the inflammation in the brain quite different to the painful muscles suffering from polymyalgia?

-Is the inflammation of gout in the big toe really that different to the leaky gut that causes severe ulcerative colitis in the large intestine?
+Is the anger of gout in a swollen big toe really that different to the leaky gut that causes severe ulcerative colitis in the large intestine?

 Or are these all a similar process that is simply affecting different organs, perhaps because of other factors.
-For example, inflammation in blood vessels is more affected apparently by smoking than in other organs.
+For example, smoking has a greater influence on the blood vessels than other organs.
+Gluten may be the reason the intestines are targeted.

-In a landmark lecture a veteran heart surgeon of over 5,000 open-heart surgeries is now suggesting that the medical advice of changing from animal fat to polyunsaturated fats, and the use of statins, is the reason that the insides of blood vessels gets redder and more inflammed as the years go by, and cardiovascular disease continues to rise.
+In a landmark lecture a veteran heart surgeon of over 5,000 open-heart surgeries is now suggesting that the medical advice of changing from animal fat to polyunsaturated fats, and the use of statins, is the reason that the insides of blood vessels have become redder and more inflamed as the years go by, and cardiovascular disease continues to rise.

-It's astonishing to hear a heart surgeon recommending that we return to moderate use of butter rather than us polyunsaturated margarines.
+It is astonishing to hear a medical specialist recommending that we return to moderate use of butter rather than polyunsaturated margarines.
 Read more of his lecture at foods to reduce inflammation; eat the foods that your grandmother served, not what your mother buys and cooks, he says.

 This is very complex biochemistry, but research is pointing to the ratio of omega-6 /omega-3 which should be kept as low as possible to reduce inflammation.